New York Harbor School: Career and Technical Education

 The New York City Department of Education classifies the UA New York Harbor School as a Career and Technical Education high school.
 CTE is the new term for vocational education.
 The New York City DOE has rethought CTE training based on the growing need for college-educated people who are also trained in technical fields.
 The Harbor School is part of this effort to prepare students for college with a regular New York State Regents Diploma and for a technical career.

 Starting sophomore year, students may choose one out of seven programs (vessel operations, ocean engineering, marine systems technology, professional/scientific diving, Marine Biology Research Program, marine policy and advocacy, and aquaculture) to focus on for the rest of their high school career.
 Depending on their chosen field, students may obtain industry certification in marine science or technology.
 However, there are a few restrictions.
 For example, students who choose professional diving must pass a series of aquatic and endurance-related tests before being accepted into the program.
 Students in the Marine Biology Research Program, perform scientific monitoring and work on long-term restoration projects around the Hudson-Raritan Estuary.
 CTE coursework includes a continuum of work-based learning experiences that extend student learning from the school classroom into a real-world, work-related context.

 New York Harbor Regatta

 The Harbor School hosts an annual regatta to support their environmental education program.
-This innovative curriculum rely on the vital support of the private sector and has received wide acclaim from world leaders in education, business, and environmental advocacy, including President Bill Clinton, Robert F. Kennedy, Jr., Mayor Michael Bloomberg, and U.S. Secretary of Education Arne Duncan.

-Past events have included attendees such as NBC’s Willie Geist and Savannah Guthrie, Martha Stewart, the United States Coast Guard, and sailing Olympian professionals such as Dawn Riley and Hannah Swett.
+Past events have included attendees such as NBC's Willie Geist and Savannah Guthrie, Martha Stewart, the United States Coast Guard, and sailing Olympian professionals such as Dawn Riley and Hannah Swett.
 The Harbor School is also supported by corporate sponsors such as Nautica, Conde Nast, Credit Suisse, Goldman Sachs and Rolex.